 To investigate whether the variables in our dataset followed a multivariate normal distribution, we used the function `mvnorm.etest` from the Energy package.
 The analysis showed that our data does not follow a multivariate distribution (E = 3.76, p < .001).
 A priori, we had already decided to use the WLSMV estimator instead of ML or MLR as arguments in the cfa function in lavaan to compute our CFA model, irrespective of the outcome of the test for multivariate normality.
+Our measure is a 5-point Likert type scale, the label are (1) “Strongly disagree”, (2) “Disagree” (3) “Neutral”, (4) “Agree”, (5) “Strongly agree”.
+But the numbers do not necessarily represent equal intervals or differences in magnitude between the ordered labels.
+Consequently, data obtained from a Likert scale are generally considered as ordinal, rather than continuous (where the intervals are equal between values).
 The WLSMV is the preferred solution when (a) the data is ordinal, and (b) if data is potentially not normally distributed, as it makes no distribution assumptions (see Flora and Curran, 2004; Kline, 2016; Li, 2016).
 Then, we reported the robust weighted least squares fit for each model.
 We also verified the absence of Heywood cases (factor loading > 1 or negative variances).
+For the registered analysis, when we detected residual correlations above r = .10 in a model, we choose not to apply modification indices.
+But we did apply them in the exploratory part of the analysis.
 We then tested configural invariance, freely estimating the parameters and thresholds for T1 and T2, to verify whether the same latent factor structures held across time points.
 Our criteria for configural invariance were comparative fit index < .95, root mean square error of approximation < .06 (CI 90% upper bond < .10, and non-significant p-value), and standardized root mean square residual < .05 (Kline, 2016).

 Following our configural invariance test, we tested metric invariance, constraining the factor loadings and thresholds to be the same between T1 and T2, to verify whether the latent constructs were similar across time points.
 Then we tested scalar invariance, constraining the items’ intercepts and thresholds to be the same between T1 and T2, to ensure that the latent score at T1 and T2 were comparable.
 Finally, we tested residual invariance, further constraining the residual variances to be the same between T1 and T2, to ensure strict invariance of the latent score between T1 and T2.
+Residual invariance has been described to be hard to reach for most psychological measurement instruments (Kline, 2016; van De Schoot et al., 2015).
+We thus considered the subscales that reached scalar invariance as longitudinally invariant.